 Conservatory of Music

 Lawrence University, "Lawrence University’s Jazz Studies Director Wins International Composition Commission" (2003).
 Press Releases.
-Paper 238.
+238.